augeas/scumsnet/README.md

 ```

 (As one would expect, the labels attached to entities are not always accurate.
-Part-of-speech-tagging is not fool-proof, but most of the entities seem
+Named entity recognition is not fool-proof, but most of the entities seem
 *relevant*.)

 | entity           | label    | threads |